Azure/helm-charts/phpbb/README.md

 # Basic Installation

 Installation of this chart is simple.
 First, ensure that you've added the azure repository.
-Then, install from the azure repo:
+Then, install from the Azure repo:

 ```console
 $ helm install azure/phpbb